 This year’s participating Blue Star Museums represent not just fine arts museums, but also maritime museums, science museums, local history museums, zoos, nature centers, and children’s museums.

 “Many military families spend the summer months moving from one duty station to another, or reconnecting with a parent who has returned from deployment, and Blue Star Museums helps service members and their families create memories,” said Blue Star Families Chief Executive Officer Kathy Roth-Douquet.
 “Blue Star Families has great appreciation for the generosity of the museums across the country who roll out the red carpet for the families who serve alongside their service members.
 We are thrilled with the continued growth of the program and the unparalleled opportunities it offers.”

-The program runs from the Saturday of Memorial Day weekend, May 26, 2018 through Labor Day, September 3, 2018.
+The program runs from the Saturday of Memorial Day weekend, through Labor Day, in 2020.
 The free admission program is available for those currently serving in the United States Military – Army, Navy, Air Force, Marine Corps, Coast Guard as well as Active Duty and Reservists, National Guardsman (regardless of status), U.S. Public Health Commissioned Corps, NOAA Commissioned Corps, and up to five family members.
 Qualified members must show a Geneva Convention common access card (CAC), DD Form 1173 ID card (dependent ID), or a DD Form 1173-1 ID card for entrance into a participating Blue Star Museum.
 Follow Blue Star Museums on Twitter @NEAarts and @BlueStarFamily, #bluestarmuseums.
 Note that all veterans are always free to the Museum.